shrimpynuts/rice-tech-resources/README.md

 - Ditch the high school education
 - List personal projects with the tools/technologies used for each

+r/cscareerquestions has a weekly resume advice thread.
+Post there for tailored feedback.
+Here's [one from Sept 2020](https://www.reddit.com/r/cscareerquestions/comments/it3qod/resume_advice_thread_september_15_2020/)

 **Cover letter advice:**
 - Don't write one.